Mason Crosby: 2016 season

 On March 1, 2016, Crosby signed a four-year contract extension with the Packers.
 In the 2016 season, Crosby converted 44 of 47 extra point attempts and 26 of 30 field goal attempts.

-On January 15, 2017, Crosby kicked three field goals, of 56 and two of 51 yards (one of which did not count), in the final two minutes of the Packers' 34–31-second-round NFC Divisional Round against the Dallas Cowboys.
-The first 51-yarder was invalidated due to a Cowboys timeout called in a process called icing the kicker.
-Crosby kicked the second 51-yard attempt for the win as time expired, marking the first time a kicker made two 50+ yard field goals in the final two minutes of a postseason game.
-He also converted his 20th consecutive field goal in the post season, surpassing David Akers's previous record of 19.
+On January 15, 2017, Crosby kicked two field goals, from 56 and 51 yards, in the final two minutes of the Packers' 34–31-second-round NFC Divisional Round against the Cowboys.
+Crosby kicked the 51-yard attempt for the win as time expired, marking the first time a kicker made two 50+ yard field goals in the final two minutes of a postseason game.
+Prior to the game-winning kick, the Cowboys called a timeout just before Crosby had a chance to kick the 51-yarder initially.
+He made that "practice" kick as well.

+He also converted his 20th consecutive field goal in the postseason, surpassing David Akers's previous record of 19.

 2017 season

 Crosby completed the 2017 season with the Packers, maintaining a 78.9% field goal completion percentage, his lowest since 2012.
 Crosby also accomplished a 94.3% extra point completion percentage, the second lowest of his career.
 The Packers had been suffering difficulties with the longsnapper position and holder responsibilities changed hands several times throughout the year.
 The search for a longsnapper and reliable holder led to several missed field goals and two missed extra points.

 During a Week 10 matchup against the Chicago Bears, Crosby missed a 35-yard field goal off of an off-line snap that was then mishandled by rookie holder and punter Justin Vogel.
 After that game, Crosby only missed one more kick for the rest of the season, a would-be record at Heinz Field of 57 yards.

 Due to the Packers' loss of Aaron Rodgers for most of the season, defensive difficulties, and special teams miscues, 2017 would be only the second year Crosby had not played in a playoff game in his 10-year NFL career.
 He finished the 2017 season converting 33 of 35 extra point attempts and 15 of 19 field goal attempts.